Bhuvan Bam: BB Ki Vines

-The videos are filmed using a front camera on a phone by Bam himself.
+The videos were filmed using a front camera on a phone by Bam himself.
 He originally uploaded his videos to Facebook, and then moved to YouTube.

 Works

-In August 2016, Bam released a music video "Teri Meri Kahani".
-This was followed by "Sang Hoon Tere", "Safar", "Rahguzaar" and "Ajnabee".
+In August 2016, Bam released a music video of a song named "Teri Meri Kahani" which was sung by him.
+This was followed by other music videos of songs sung by him such as "Sang Hoon Tere", "Safar", "Rahguzaar", "Bas Mein", "Ajnabee" and "Heer Ranjha".
 He also appeared in a short film, Plus Minus, along with Divya Dutt which earned him a Filmfare award.

-In December 2018, he began a new digital series on YouTube called Titu Talks, that featured Shah Rukh Khan as the first guest.
+In December 2018, he began a new digital series on YouTube called Titu Talks, where he plays one of his character named Titu Mama who interviews his guests in a funny manner.
+The first episode featured Shah Rukh Khan as the first guest.
+In the second episode of that show released in February 2019, he interviewed a famous American pornographic actor Johnny Sins.

 In 2019, he released the song, "Ajnabee" on his YouTube channel.

 In May 2020, Bam uploaded an episode of Titu Talks titled 'Lifeline of Society' in which he interviewed an electrician, house help, farmers, transgenders and milkmen to understand the difficulties they are facing during the COVID-19 lockdown in India.

 In January 2021, he released a statement claiming that his uploaded videos had a total number of 3 billion views.
 In October of the same year, he released the web series Dhindora on YouTube, with eight episodes.
+For that web series, he sang two songs namely "Saazish" and "Bann Gayi Zindagi".

+In March 2022, the fourth episode of Titu Talks featured the cast members of the movie RRR, namely Ram Charan and Jr. NTR, along with the film's director S. S. Rajamouli.

 In January 2023, he made his OTT debut with Taaza Khabar.
 In the same month, he was seen in Amazon miniTV's Rafta Rafta opposite Srishti Rindani.

 Media

-In April 2019, Bam featured in the Hindustan Times brunch cover story.
+In April 2019, Bam was featured in the Hindustan Times brunch cover story.
 In the same year, during July, Bam also featured on Rolling Stone's cover.

 In January 2020, Bam featured on Grazia India's cover in collaboration with Puma.
 In the same month, he made his presence at the World Economic Forum and the next month, he featured in Forbes 30 Under 30 list in the "Digital Content Creators" category.

 In October 2021, Bam again featured in the Hindustan Times brunch cover story.